Does Divorce Jurisdiction Matter?

 Is England/Wales the Right Jurisdiction for Your Divorce?

-Because it is so important, jurisdiction is the first thing we consider when a new client comes to us.
+Because it is so important, we first consider jurisdiction when a new client comes to us.
 This is to ensure that:

 • They have the right to get divorced in England and Wales, and